 In Part 1 of this post, we covered vegan diets for fitness on the macronutrient level.
-In this post, we will delve a bit deeper and look at micronutrients.
-There’s no reason why vegans can’t hit their fitness goals!
-Getting clued up on deficiencies and how to fix them will ensure you maximise your fitness while sticking to a vegan diet.
+In this post, we delve a bit deeper and look at micronutrients.
+Vegans can most definitely hit their fitness goals, although getting clued up on possible vitamin and mineral deficiencies, and how to fix them if necessary, will ensure you maximise your fitness while sticking to a vegan diet.

 Vegan Diets for Fitness – Micronutrients

 If you’ve read part 1, you’ll now have a firm idea of how to make sure you’re getting the right macronutrient balance.
 But micronutrients are essential for fitness too.
 There’s no reason why a vegan diet cannot be perfectly healthy.
 And it’s important to note that it isn’t just vegans who run a risk of nutrient deficiencies.
 Any diet can lack in one or more micronutrients.
 But even the healthiest of vegans are prone to deficiencies.
 This is due to the bioavailability of some micronutrients in plants.
 Because of this, these micronutrients need extra attention.

 Vitamin B12 is an essential vitamin, meaning we need to get it from food.
 It’s responsible for providing the body with energy and supports nerve cell function.
 This helps power you through your workout and supports your nervous system.
 However, because it is naturally found in animal products, vegans are often deficient.
 Studies show that a shocking 52% of vegans have a B12 deficiency (Gilsing et al., 2010).

 One of the most common signs of B12 deficiency is fatigue and lack of energy (Berkheiser, 2018).
 As you can imagine, this is a huge drawback when it comes to workout motivation.
 This is why sports nutritionist Emma McCrudden‘s plant-based athletes take a B12 supplement.
 She sees this an essential part of vegan diets for fitness.